 Stella Maris takes child safety very seriously.
 The school collaboratively developed a Child Safety Policy and Code of Conduct recognising that the responsibility of child safety sits with the whole community.

-Our policies can be found below and we request all volunteers to sign a Volunteering at Stella Maris form before assisting at school.
+Our policies can be found on our home page.
+We request all volunteers to sign a Volunteering at Stella Maris form before assisting at school.

 School Wide Positive Behaviour Support Program